dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-inalienable-property-rights.md

 money, which is why the flow of money is not dissimilar to the flow of information, or speech.

 [^gifts]: This includes gifts since you are trading your gift for reciprocity, karma, a friendly society, or similar ideas.
 See Hülsmann, Graeber.
-TODO: cite

 This brings us to the next question.
 The next two, actually: who should be allowed to publish?
 And, who should be allowed to speak?